-Let Premier Appraisals, Inc. help you discover if you can cancel your PMI
+Let Premier Appraisals, Inc. help you figure out if you can get rid of your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-The law promises that, at the request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
-So, wise homeowners can get off the hook ahead of time.
+With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically cease the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Wise homeowners can get off the hook beforehand.
+The law designates that, at the request of the homeowner, the PMI must be released when the principal amount equals just 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: